iNarcissuss/ncc/README.md

     gem install jekyll

-Previewing the site locally at http://localhost:4000 :
+Previewing the site locally at http://localhost:4000/ncc/ :

-    jekyll serve -w
+    jekyll serve

 Creating a new blog post